-- 1. Corrections to and approval of minutes
+- I. Corrections to and approval of minutes

 - 2. Reports of University officers

 - 3. Reports of Standing Committees, in the following order:

 - a.
 Rights and Responsibilities Committee

 - b.
 Welfare Committee

 - c.
 System Affairs Committee

 - 4. Report of the Executive Committee

 - 5. Reports of Special Committees:

 - a.
-University Library Committee
+Committee on Libraries

 - b.
-University Committee on Curricula and Courses
+Committee on Curricula and Courses

 - c.
-University Committee on Faculty Welfare
+Committee on Faculty Welfare

 - d.
 Faculty-Board of Trustees Liaison Committee

 - e.
-Academic Planning Committee

-- f.
 Research and Productive Scholarship Committee

-- g.
-Savannah River Site Committee

-- h.
-Insurance and Annuities Committee

-- i.
-Other Committees
+- Other Committees g.

 - 6. Special Orders (including elections)

 - 7. Unfinished Business

 - 8. New Business

 - 9. Announcements

-RULE V-AGENDA
+RULE V - AGENDA

 Section 1.
-Agenda shall be circulated to each member of The Regional Campuses Faculty Senate at least three working days prior to each regular meeting.
+Agenda shall be circulated to each member of the Regional Campuses Faculty Senate at least three working days prior to each regular meeting.
 Individual members of the Senate or other members of the faculty may submit proposed items for the agenda by notifying the Secretary of the Senate at least four weeks prior to the meeting.
 The Executive Committee shall prepare the agenda.